Addressing Mailchimp and Newsletter service privacy concerns

 Furthermore, if any community member does not want to have their contact information being used for the internal data analysis purposes of Mailchimp or wants to get their personal information erased, they can get this done by submitting a Data Subject Access Request.

-How does someone know that an email from WordPress Community SupportWordPress Community Support WordPress Community Support PBC is a subsidiary of WordPress Foundation.
-It is created specifically to be the financial and legal support for WordCamps, WordPress Meetup groups, and any additional “official” events organized within the WordPress Community Events program. is being sent through Mailchimp?
+How does someone know that an email from WordPress Community SupportWordPress Community Support WordPress Community Support PBC is a Public Benefit Corporation, created specifically to be the financial and legal support for WordCamps, WordPress Meetup groups, and any additional “official” events organized within the WordPress Community Events program. is being sent through Mailchimp?

 All newsletters sent through Mailchimp will have a notification included in the footer of the email.
 The footer for all future Mailchimp emails will contain the following information: